mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

    The :js:func:`rs.reconfig()` shell command can force the current primary to step down and causes an election in some situations.
-When the primary node steps down, all clients will disconnect.
-Do not be alarmed.
+When the primary steps down, all clients will disconnect.
+This is the intended behavior.
 While, this typically takes 10-20 seconds, attempt to make these changes during scheduled maintenance periods.

 Congratulations!
-You have now deployed a geographically distributed four-node replica set.
+You have now deployed a geographically distributed four-member replica set.

 Larger Replica Set Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The procedure for deploying a geographically distributed set with
+The procedure for deploying a geographically distributed set with more
-more than three or four nodes closely follows one of the above
+than three or four members resembles the above procedures.
+However, consider
-procedures, consider the following:
+the following:

-- Never deploy more than seven voting nodes.
+- Never deploy more than seven voting members.

-- Use the procedure for a four node replica set if you have an even
+- Use the procedure for a four member replica set if you have an even
   number of members.
 Ensure that Site A always has a majority of
   the members by deploying the :term:`arbiter` within Site A.

-  For six member sets, deploy at least three voting nodes in addition
+  For six member sets, deploy at least three voting members in
-  to the arbiter in Site A, the remaining nodes in alternate sites.
+  addition to the arbiter in Site A, the remaining rembmers in
+  alternate sites.

-- Use the procedure for a three node replica set if you have an odd
+- Use the procedure for a three member replica set if you have an odd
   number of members.
 Ensure that Site A always has a majority of the
   members of the set.
 For example, if a set has five members, deploy
-  three nodes within the primary facility and two nodes in other
+  three remember within the primary facility and two remember in other
   facilities.

-- If you have a majority of the members of the set *outside* of Site
+- If you have a majority of the members of the set *outside* of Site A
-  A and the network partitions to prevent communication between sites,
+  and the network partitions to prevent communication between sites,
   the current primary in Site A will step down, even if none of the
-  nodes outside of Site A are eligible to become primary.
+  members outside of Site A are eligible to become primary.